-Your Directors are pleased to present the Twenty Fifth Annual Report on the businessand operations of your Company together with the Audited Financial Statements
+Your Directors are pleased to present the Twenty Sixth Annual Report ofthe Company together with the Audited Financial Statements

-The comparable financial performance of the Company (Standalone &Consolidated) forthe Financial year 2016-2017 is summarized as under:
+The comparable financial performance of the Company (Standalone &Consolidated) for the Financial year ended 31 March 2018 is summarized as under: